farhad-dalirani/ResNet-Backbone-Family/README.md

-# Deep Learning Practice
+# ResNet Family on CIFAR-10
-Implementation of famous deep neural networks
+Implementation of ResNet backbone family with PyTorch on CIFAR-10 dataset.